lanzani/jetson-docs/docs/index.md

 Have you ever found yourself in this situation?
 ![tabs](./images/tabs.png)

-This project started to address the frustrating experience of the absence of a centralized documentation to work on NVIDIA jetson platforms.
+This project started to address the frustrating experience caused by the absence of a centralized documentation to work on NVIDIA jetson platforms.

 I've just started _jetson-docs_ and I will add things as I work on them, contributions are welcome :)

-For anything mail me at [hello@federicolanzani.com](mailto:hello@federicolanzani.com)
+For anything, mail me at [hello@federicolanzani.com](mailto:hello@federicolanzani.com)